backstrokeapp/server/README.md

   - A link was created by an upstrema maintainer, and your fork has the `backstroke-sync` issue label on it.
   - A link was created by a user that has write access on Github to the fork that syncs to the fork only.

   If you're receiving unsolicited pull requests and the `backstroke-sync` issue label hasn't been created on your fork, ensure that none of the contributors of your repository have added Backstroke to your fork.
 If you want some help, create an issue and we can figure out what's going on.
-We're really sorry is Backstroke creates pull request spam - we've tried to build Backstroke in such a way where this shouldn't happen but sometimes we may have forgotten something or didn't consider a possible situation.
+We're really sorry that Backstroke could possibly create pull request spam - we've tried to build Backstroke in such a way where this shouldn't happen but sometimes we may have forgotten something or didn't consider a possible situation.

 - **Why isn't Backstroke working?**: Take a look at the webhook response logs.
 Most likely, you'll see an error.
 Otherwise, open an issue.